pavelrogala/fastapi-tailwind-bootstrap/README.md

-# FastAPI with Tailwind CSS and Bootstrap
+# FastAPI with Tailwind CSS

-This is a project that combines **FastAPI**, **Tailwind CSS**, and **Bootstrap** to create a web application with modern styling and a fast backend.
+This is a project that combines **FastAPI** and **Tailwind CSS** to bootstrap a simple web application with modern styling and a fast backend.
 Follow the instructions below to set up and run the project.

 ## Prerequisites